jrzaurin/neural_cf/README.md

 k=10 for both the GMF and MLP models vs the number of embeddings.
 Bottom: training time for the MLP model per number of embeddings.

-Overall, the results can be summarized as follows:

-**Keras** (with the `Tensorflow` backend): the easiest to use and the most "stable" across set ups.
-Is, in general, the slowest.

-**Gluon**: I see a lot of potential in this package and I clearly see myself using it in the future.
-Shows some *"strange"* behavior but that could be me, since this is my first time using it.
-Is, in general, faster than `Keras` and overall, the success metrics are comparable to (or better than) those obtained with `Pytorch`.

-**Pytorch**: The success metrics are very good, its behavior in sensible and is the fastest of the three.

 For more details, go to `results_summary.ipynb`

 Any suggestion, email me at: jrzaurin@gmail.com